priyanshunema/user-management/README.md

 - All protected routes require `Authorization: Bearer <token>`
 - Admin access is needed for managing roles and listing all users

----

-## 📞 Contact
-For issues or contributions, raise an issue or submit a PR.

----

-> Developed with 💻 by [Your Name]
+> Developed with 💻 by Priyanshu Nema